 Featuring enhanced optics and improved ergonomics, the HTC Vive Pro is a worthy successor to the HTC Vive.
 Improved room-scale technology opens up a range of design possibilities.

 We’ve worked with Oculus hardware since the inception of the studio, starting with the Oculus DK1 devkit, later including Oculus Rift and Go.
 We develop all our games with Oculus Rift and Touch controllers in mind.

 Oculus Rift S is a newer, more technologically-advanced version of the Oculus Rift.
 It features higher resolution and built-in inside-out trackers, which improve on comfort of use and setup.
 Our game The Wizards supports this platform, and our newest title The Wizards – Dark Times is developed with this technology in mind.

-Open Source Virtual Reality is a project that strives to allow playing any VR game on any HMD.
-Our first game, Alice VR, supports the OSVR headset as well.
+Open Source Virtual Reality is a project aiming to enable any VR game to be played on any VR goggles.
+OSVR technology is supported by our debut game, Alice VR.

 Windows Mixed Reality